mohammedaeraf/python-training/notes/archive/11-exceptions.md

 1. Write a program to handle invalid integer input from the user.
 2. Create a calculator that catches invalid operations and zero division.
+3. Handle file read errors (like missing or unreadable files).
+4. Write a program that accepts age input and raises an exception for invalid age (<0 or >120).
+5. Simulate ATM withdrawal – raise error if balance is insufficient.